alec-bike/alec-bike.github.io/README.md

 # The Bike Project

-A high-speed electric cargo bike designed for long commutes.
+A high-speed electric cargo bike refined for long commutes.

 See [alec-bike.github.io](https://alec-bike.github.io) for details.